pashshoev/learn-german-v2/PROJECT.md

 # Uzbek → German Learning App

-A web application for learning the German language based on the Listvin book (“Complete German Course”), with the Russian part translated into Uzbek.
+A web application for learning the German language based on the Listvin book ("Complete German Course"), with the Russian part translated into Uzbek.
 UI and gamification inspired by Duolingo, but with richer content and more exercise variety.

 ---

 ## 1. Project Overview
 The goal is to combine the structured grammar and exercise-rich format of the Listvin book with the interactive, gamified style of Duolingo.
-Content will be stored in a CSV format for easy editing and later migration to a database.
+Content is stored in CSV format for easy editing and later migration to a database.

 ---

 ## 2. Goals
-- Use the book’s structure (35 lessons, each with vocabulary, grammar, exercises, and texts).
+- Use the book's structure (35 lessons, each with vocabulary, grammar, exercises, and texts).
 - Roadmap-style interface: list of lessons → inside each lesson, sequential steps (vocabulary, grammar, exercises, text).
 - Preserve the variety of exercises (5–10 types).
 - Modular architecture for easy extension (adding new lessons, exercise types, features).